-Ira’s extensive experience in health care has seen her advise on a range of other issues, including the management of adverse events, the conduct of internal reviews and quality control investigations, the handling of professional disciplinary investigations, consent to treatment and substitute decision-making, and conventional and electronic clinical documentation.
-Having served as legal counsel to a large Canadian insurance reciprocal for public hospitals, Ira is also experienced in defending health care institutions engaged in civil litigation.
+Ira’s extensive experience in health care has also seen her advise and publish on a wide range of other topics, including drug pricing legislation, European privacy law developments relevant to pharmaceutical companies, the management of adverse events, and the conduct of internal hospital reviews and quality control investigations.
+Having served as legal counsel to a large Canadian insurance reciprocal for public hospitals, Ira is also experienced in defending health care institutions engaged in civil litigation and in providing them with strategic risk management advice.

 Prior to joining the firm, Ira was the Corporate Privacy Officer for one of the country’s largest hospital systems.
 Before that, she was a partner in the health law group at Borden Ladner Gervais LLP.

-- Counseled an investment management company on the health information privacy-related aspects of a potential transaction.
+- Providing guidance to health care and investment management companies on the health information privacy-related aspects of potential transactions.

-- Advised a medical technology company about the privacy and information security implications of a proposed new medical device.
+Advised a digital health company on the state privacy law implications of a proposed new product.

-- Supervised all aspects of the handling of several hundred patient privacy-related inquiries and investigations, including their investigation, analysis, documentation, and remediation, and any applicable reporting to patients, state attorneys general, and the United States Department of Health and Human Services, Office for Civil Rights.*
+Supervised all aspects of the handling of several hundred patient privacy-related inquiries and investigations, including their investigation, analysis, documentation, and remediation, and any applicable reporting requirements to patients, and federal and state regulators.*

-- Responded to numerous HIPAA-related inquiries or investigations from patients and federal and state regulators.*
+Responded to numerous HIPAA- and state law-related inquiries or investigations from federal and state regulators.*

 Transactions that were completed before joining Ropes & Gray.*